Blacksburg, Virginia

 The Great Outdoors (although Carol Lee Donuts is also pretty awesome)

-Blacksburg is one of the most beautiful spots in Virginia, which is saying something because the states has some stunning landscape.
-It’s nestled between the Blue Ridge and Alleghany Mountains, which means you’re surrounded with camping, hiking and leisurely strolling options.
-The Appalachian Trail is just 40 miles away but there’s other less famous but just as fabulous outdoor adventures available including Cascades National Rec Trail with a 66-foot waterfall, Bottom Creek Gorge Preserve, also with a series of waterfalls, New River for those craving water play, and most convenient, Huckleberry Trail, the main greenway throughout Blacksburg, so you don’t even have to leave town to enjoy the fresh air and beautiful countryside.
+Blacksburg is one of the most beautiful spots in Virginia, which is saying something because the state has some stunning landscapes.
+It’s nestled between the Blue Ridge and Alleghany Mountains, which means you’re surrounded by camping, hiking, and leisurely strolling options.
+The Appalachian Trail is just 40 miles away but there are other less famous but just as fabulous outdoor adventures available including Cascades National Rec Trail with a 66-foot waterfall, Bottom Creek Gorge Preserve, also with a series of waterfalls, New River for those craving water play, and most convenient, Huckleberry Trail, the main greenway throughout Blacksburg, so you don’t even have to leave town to enjoy the fresh air and beautiful countryside.

 Oh, and the aforementioned Carol Lee Donuts, which was recently named one of the Top 100 Donut Shops of 2023.